eddyystop/feathers-reduxify-services/README.md

 Install [Nodejs](https://nodejs.org/en/).

-Run `npm install ?????1 --save` in your project folder.
+Run `npm install feathers-reduxify-services --save` in your project folder.

 You can then require the utilities.

-????? `/src` on GitHub contains the ES6 source.
+`/src` on GitHub contains the ES6 source.
-?????
-It will run on Node 6+ without transpiling.

 ## Running the Working Example